top of page

 • Mention the target audience to help the illustrator align the style with viewer expectations.

 For example, if you want an illustration for a children’s book, the style will likely be playful and colorful.
-For a wellness article, the illustration might need to have a calming pallet and be looser and more organic.
+For a wellness article, the illustration might need to have a calming palette and be looser and more organic.

 Set a Realistic Deadline